MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 <a name="embodied-emissions-paragraph"></a>
 TODO TRi talk about embodied emissions here

+TODO TRi talk about known issues with tool here

 We recommend that you talk to your PO or potential customer and show them what the CCF can provide, by showing them the [dashboard of the Green-in-IT](http://mwgiitccf.westeurope.cloudapp.azure.com) project.
 If more convincing is needed,